 Wave energy is the largest untapped renewable energy source.
 Highly predictable with low variability and high energy density, it is the renewable source closet to fossil fuels in terms of advantages, making it particularly promising for the decarbonization of offshore O&G activities

 Although different from one another in many ways, all coastal towns and villages share similar characteristics, as they have similar needs.
 A small inhabited island is not so different from an Oil & Gas platform: their horizons and the challenge posed by distance are the same for both.
 For this reason, we are assessing the various possible applications of ISWEC for the supply of electricity to communities on small islands.
-By combining multiple devices, we could create marine energy parks with enough power to guarantee an electricity supply to island villages.
-This goal could be achieved when the industrial versions of ISWEC, which we are currently developing with the Cassa Depositi e Prestiti, Fincantieri and Terna, become available.
+We are reaching this achievement thanks to agreements with Cassa Depositi e Prestiti, Fincantieri and Terna, to produce and launch versions of ISWEC on an industrial scale.
+Under these agreements, Fincantieri shares its skills in ship building and Terna its skills in electrical engineering.
+Cassa Depositi e Prestiti, for its part, works with the partners to handle relationships with central government and local bodies.
+It also chooses the best financial people for the job and salaries for producing the energy.

 ISWEC - data, performance and results.